OneUptime/oneuptime/Docs/Content/telemetry/open-telemetry.md

 export OTEL_SERVICE_NAME=my-service
 ```

+**Self Hosted OneUptime**

-If you're self-hosting oneuptime, this can be changed to your self hosted OpenTelemetry collector endpoint (eg: `http(s)://<your-oneuptime-host>/otlp`)
+If you're self-hosting oneuptime, this can be changed to your self hosted OpenTelemetry collector endpoint (eg: `http(s)://YOUR-ONEUPTIME-HOST/otlp`)

 Once you run your application, you should see the logs in the OneUptime telemetry service page.
 Please contact support@oneuptime.com if you need any help.